Relive the 90s Fashion Decade With These 85 Iconic Trends

 90s Preppy Fashion Style - 1990s preppy clothes, nineties preppy apparel, 90 fashion decade

-From Princess Diana’s iconic peppy outfit to 90s sailor fashion and United Colors Of Benetton’s inclusive styles, the 90s had a unique take on the Preppy style.
+Princess Diana’s iconic Sloane Ranger style, 90s sailor fashion, and United Colors Of Benetton’s inclusive styles.

 The uniforms of old private Northeastern colleges and preparatory schools reached peak popularity in the 90s fashion stage, commercially driven by the advent of Polo and Hilfigers’ stylish looks.

-Also, the preppy style with prep jackets, shirts, shorts in bright colors, and equestrian aesthetics was embraced by urban culture in the 90s.
+Also, the Equestrian style was embraced by urban culture to showcase wealth and success in the 90s.

 90s Hip-hop Boots - 1990s hiphop boots, nineties hiphop boots, 90 fashion decade